gatapia/picnet_pbi_cli/readme.md

 - data-model [optional="default"]: the alias to use for this data model

 Importing a PBIX file does the following:
-- Creates the output directory if required.
-This is specified using the `-o` argument (defaults to `src`)
+- Creates the output directory if required (otherwise overwrites the existing directory).
+This directory is specified using the `-o` argument (defaults to `src`)
 - Creates a `data` directory in the output directory if required.
 This directory is used to store the reports DataModel files.
 - Extracts the contents of the PBIX file to the output directory
 - Formats all JSON files to make it easier to read